T3.3: Handles Nulls

 Critical Concepts to Master:

-1. $C(0) = SQL NULL: This is the single most important fact; `$CHAR(0)` is how ObjectScript represents SQL NULL
+1. `""` = SQL NULL: This is the single most important fact.
+The ObjectScript empty string is how IRIS represents SQL NULL, and it is the default for unset properties.

 Common Exam Scenarios:

-• Given an ObjectScript property assignment, predicting whether SQL sees NULL or empty string
+• Given an ObjectScript property assignment, predicting whether SQL sees NULL or the zero-length string `''`

-• Writing correct WHERE clauses to find NULL vs empty string values
+• Writing correct WHERE clauses to find NULL (`IS NULL`) vs zero-length (`= ''`) values

 • Identifying bugs where `= ''` is used instead of `IS NULL` (or vice versa)

-• Predicting COUNT results when data contains a mix of NULLs and empty strings
+• Predicting COUNT results when data contains a mix of NULLs and zero-length strings

-• Setting a property to `$C(0)` to create a SQL NULL value from ObjectScript
+• Setting a property to `$C(0)` to create a SQL zero-length string from ObjectScript, or leaving it as `""` to create SQL NULL

 Hands-On Practice Recommendations:

-• Create a test class with string properties, save objects with `""`, `$C(0)`, and actual values
+• Create a test class with string properties; save objects with `""`, `$C(0)`, and real values

-• Query the table with both `IS NULL` and `= ''` to see the difference
+• Query the table with both `IS NULL` and `= ''` to see which row matches which

 • Practice COALESCE and IFNULL to handle NULLs in queries